hendersonad/2020_multimorbidity/README.md

 For more information please visit [this website](https://a-henderson91.github.io/MICAC/)

+# RENV
+Run renv::init()

+# For analysis only
+## load data into local repo
+Change filepath to wherever the LSHTM secure server is for you and start running main_multimorbidity.R

+##

 ## Code and codelists
 All code and codelists are available in this repository.
 The code in `/dofile/dataMx` was used to extract data, define exposed participants, match to unexposed participants by age, sex and GP practice, then define the Read chapter of each event. s